TBSSvis: Visual Analytics for Temporal Blind Source Separation: Task Abstraction

 \section{Task Abstraction}

-In this section we present the task abstraction for TBSS following the data-users-tasks triangle by Miksch and Aigner \cite{miksch2014}, using the terminology by Munzner \cite{munzner2009} for tasks.
-We developed it in an iterative design process with three collaborators, who are co-authors of this paper and experts in BSS.
-We followed a user-centered design process model, in which we first conducted unstructured interviews in order to understand their domain-specific problems and made ourselves familiar with literature they provided.
+In this section we present a task abstraction for TBSS.
+We structure it according to the data-users-tasks triangle by Miksch and Aigner \cite{miksch2014} and use the terminology by Brehmer and Munzner \cite{brehmer2013} for tasks.
+We developed the abstraction together with the visualizations in an iterative design process following Munzner's Nested Model \cite{munzner2009} with three collaborators, who are co-authors of this paper and experts in BSS.
+In this user-centered design process model, we first conducted unstructured interviews in order to understand their problems and made ourselves familiar with literature they provided.
 After that, we discussed our assumptions and ideas regularly with them over a course of nine months.
 We discussed iteratively developed prototypes ranging from hand-drawn sketches, to static digital images, to an interactive application which is described in \Fref{sec:app}.
-We interviewed five domain experts, who did not collaborate with us on the design, to further validate our abstracted tasks (\Fref{sec:evaluation}).
+During these sessions, we also questioned our current understanding of their tasks either implicitly through visualization designs or explicitly through discussions.
+In the end, we interviewed five TBSS experts, who did not collaborate with us on the design, to further validate our abstracted tasks (\Fref{sec:evaluation}).
+The presented task abstraction is a reflection on this process.